 Prices are updated monthly by ENR's price reporters who call a single source for each product in 20 U.S. cities.
 The price represents that paid by a contractor for a specified large order.
 Monthly prices appear on the weekly rotating cycle.

-Lumber Prices Continue To Rebound With Housing.
+Pipe Prices Continue To Rebound

 Materials Price Index

 The Materials Cost Index is the materials component of ENR’s building and construction cost indexes.
 It tracks the weighted price movement of structural steel, portland cement and 2 X 4 lumber.